sourcegraph/sbt-sourcegraph/readme.md

 **Tasks**:

-- `sourcegraphLsif`: compiles all projects in the build and generates an LSIF index from the compiled SemanticDB files.
+- `sourcegraphScip`: compiles all projects in the build and generates an LSIF index from the compiled SemanticDB files.
-- `sourcegraphUpload`: uploads the LSIF index from `sourcegraphLsif` to Sourcegraph.
+- `sourcegraphUpload`: uploads the LSIF index from `sourcegraphScip` to Sourcegraph.

 **Optional settings**: